ariflaksito/ariflaksito.github.io/research.md

 ---

-## Social media sensing to prevent forest fire
+## Social media sensing & Fire spread modelling
 ![forest icon](assets/img/p_fire.png)

-In our innovative project, we leverage social media sensing and employ Natural Language Processing (NLP) techniques to prevent forest fires proactively.
-By analyzing social media conversations, we aim to detect early signs and sentiments related to potential fire hazards, allowing for swift preventive measures and safeguarding our natural landscapes.
+In this innovative project, we integrate social media sensing with fire spread modelling.
+We aim to enhance early fire detection and prediction by harnessing real-time data from social platforms.
+This interdisciplinary approach combines cutting-edge technology with environmental science, fostering a proactive strategy for wildfire management and community safety.

 ### Publications
 **[1) Machine Learning and Social Media Harvesting for Wildfire Prevention](https://ieeexplore.ieee.org/abstract/document/10179001)**<br />